Slyke/z80-emulator/README.md

     JMP: Jump to an address
       Sets PC to P1 and P2, or both IREGs

-    JPC: Jump if carry
+    JMPC: Jump if carry
+      If the F register is set, and the carry flag is set, then set PC to P1 and P2 If the F register is set, and the carry flag is NOT set, then move PC forward 2, and do a NOP.

+    JMPP: Jump if parity
+      If the F register is set, and the parity flag is set, then set PC to P1 and P2 If the F register is set, and the parity flag is NOT set, then move PC forward 2, and do a NOP.

+    JMPZ: Jump if zero
       If the F register is set, and the zero flag is set, then set PC to P1 and P2 If the F register is set, and the zero flag is NOT set, then move PC forward 2, and do a NOP.

-    JPZ: Jump if zero
-      If the F register is set, and the zero flag is set, then set PC to P1 and P2 If the F register is set, and the zero flag is NOT set, then move PC forward 2, and do a NOP.
+    XCHM: Swap register value with memory
+      This swaps the value in a register with the value in a memory location.
+This can work with bytes and words.

+    XCHR: Swap register values with each other
+      This swaps the values stored in 2 registers.
+This can work with register pairs.

+    HWIN: Hardware Input
+      Read data from the hardware.
+It can be accessed with `cpu.hwIntPorts[0 - 255]`

+    HWOUT: Hardware Input
+      Write data to the hardware.
+It can be accessed with cpu.hwIntPorts[0 - 255]

     RST [number]: Reset/Move
       This looks like it resets the machine, or is used to jump to specific points in memory.